Skip to main content

 • facilitating a patient’s home visit

-• to facilitate contact with family members or carers when we have a patient out of area
+• to facilitate contact with family members or carers when we have a patient out of area and there are no alternative forms of transport available

-• if a patient requires urgent treatment or assessment at a general hospital, the wait time for an ambulance is excessive and the patient is viewed by the nursing or community team as low risk and therefore conveyance by taxi will prevent further deterioration in physical healthcare
+• if a patient requires urgent treatment or assessment at a general hospital, the wait time for an ambulance is excessive, and the patient is viewed by the nursing or community team as low risk and therefore conveyance by taxi will prevent further deterioration in physical healthcare

 • admitting a patient to one of the crisis houses when there is no alternative transport available